antifessional/defnw/README.md

 to the pre-post map.

 This is partiallly similar to `pre`.
-But, unlike conditions in the `:pre` vector of the pre-post map, conditions in the `:cond` vecotr do not generate assert failures.
+But, unlike conditions in the `:pre` vector of the pre-post map, conditions in the `:cond` vector do not generate assert failures.
 Each condition must be followed  by an expression to be evaluated and returned when the condition is met.